Lviv pogroms (1941)

 The Lviv pogroms were the consecutive pogroms and massacres of Jews in June and July 1941 in the city of Lwów in German-occupied Eastern Poland/Western Ukraine (now Lviv, Ukraine).
 The massacres were perpetrated by Ukrainian nationalists (specifically, the OUN), German death squads (Einsatzgruppen), and urban population from 30 June to 2 July, and from 25 to 29 July, during the German invasion of the Soviet Union.
 Thousands of Jews were killed both in the pogroms and in the Einsatzgruppen killings.

-Ukrainian nationalists targeted Jews in the first pogrom on the pretext of their purported responsibility for the NKVD prisoner massacre in Lviv, which left behind thousands of corpses in three Lviv prisons.
+Ukrainian militia as well as Ukrainian residents and to a lower degree Poles targeted Jews in the first pogrom, which was triggered by the discovery of thousands of bodies in three Lviv prisons of victims of the Soviet NKVD prisoner massacres, which were widely blamed on "Jewish Bolsheviks".
 The subsequent massacres were directed by the Germans in the context of the Holocaust in Eastern Europe.
-The pogroms were ignored or obfuscated in Ukrainian historical memory, starting with OUN's actions to purge or whitewash its own record of anti-Jewish violence.
+The pogroms have been widely debated in the historiography, including the extent to which Ukrainian nationalists played a central or complicit role.

 Background

 Lwów (modern: Lviv) was a multicultural city just before World War II, with a population of 312,231.
+It was part of the Second Polish Republic from 1918 to 1939.
 The city's 157,490 ethnic Poles constituted just over 50 per cent, with Jews at 32 per cent (99,595) and Ukrainians at 16 per cent (49,747).
 On 28 September 1939, after the joint Soviet-German invasion, the USSR and Germany signed the German–Soviet Frontier Treaty, which assigned about 200,000 km2 (77,000 sq mi) of Polish territory inhabited by 13.5 million people of all nationalities to the Soviet Union.
 Lviv was then annexed to the Soviet Union.

 According to Soviet Secret Police (NKVD) records, nearly 9,000 prisoners were murdered in the Ukrainian SSR in the NKVD prisoner massacres, after the German invasion of the Soviet Union began on 22 June 1941.
 Due to the confusion during the rapid Soviet retreat and incomplete records, the NKVD number is most likely an undercounting.
 According to estimates by contemporary historians, the number of victims in Western Ukraine was probably between 10,000 and 40,000.
 By ethnicity, Ukrainians comprised roughly 70 per cent of victims, with Poles at 20 per cent.

-Prior to the German invasion of the Soviet Union, Ukrainian nationalists, specifically the Organization of Ukrainian Nationalists (OUN), had been working with the Germans for some time.
-The Lviv faction of OUN was under the control of Stepan Bandera.
-One of his lieutenants was Yaroslav Stetsko, a virulent antisemite.
-In 1939, he published an article in which he claimed that Jews were "nomads and parasites", a nation of "swindlers" and "egotists" whose aim was to "corrupt the heroic culture of warrior nations".
-Stetsko also railed against the supposed conspiracy between Jewish capitalists and Jewish Communists.